 Getting the right kind of dirt bike for your kid can be quite challenging.
 In each case, there are a couple of factors that you need to take into account.
-Factors such as the kid’s age, bike size, alongside other several factors.
-Besides that, the market has many options.
-This makes shopping for a dirt bike more demanding.
+Factors such as the kid’s age, bike size, alongside other factors.
+Besides that, there are hundreds of options in the market.
+This makes shopping for a dirt bike a bit demanding.

 What is a Dirt Bike?